AE0GG/main/README.md

 ...to be continued.

 ## How to Contribute
 At the botton of every page, I have included a link for suggestions and feedback.
 Eventually, I would like to set up private groups that can push edits as needed.
-Thank you!
+Thank you for helping!

 ----------